 Before they leave, the Darcys invite everyone to Pemberley for dinner the night after next.

 Well, that's telling.
-If anybody would know whether Mr. Darcy is actually cruel and unjust, it would be the people who have lived near him all his life.
+If anybody would know whether Mr. Darcy is actually cruel and unjust, it would be the people who have lived near him (and probably paid rent to him) all his life.

 Elizabeth thinks about Darcy all night.
 Mostly, she feels grateful—grateful that he's not holding her past behavior against her.